Athlete’s foot is a common fungal infection. It is highly contagious but can be treated easily with over the counter medicines.

-Athlete's foot is a fungus that feeds on sugar to grow.
+As athlete’s foot is a fungus they feed on sugar to grow.
 Some types of food are quickly turned into sugar inside the body.

 Avoid food high in sugar or that contain refined flour as it will lower your intake.
 Some fruit is naturally high in sugar and this can affect the condition.
 Apples and berries are low in sugar and are a good replacement for bananas and tropical fruit.

-Dairy foods contain high amounts of bacteria and can boost the growth of athlete's foot.
+Dairy foods contain high amounts of bacteria and can boost the growth of athlete’s foot.
 You should try and limit the amount of dairy if you show signs of fungal growth.
-Yoghurts contain lots of good bacteria which you should try and get into your diet.
+Although yogurts contain lots of good bacteria which you should try and get into your diet.